brandonbondig/cuche_fiverr/readme.md

 ### .env File Setup

 This project uses dotenv for environment variable management.
-You need to create a `.env` file in the project root directory with the following structure:
+Theres a `.env` file in the project root directory with the following structure:

 ```shell
 DB_HOST="localhost"